zateutsch/pwa-workshop-student/workshop/5-register-service-worker.md

 You can see the minified version of service worker code in the `dist` and `dev-dist` directory.

 To get a closer look at the full file, head over to Source tab in your browser.
-Expand folder `@vite-plugin-pwa` and you will see `virtual:pwa-register` that contains some of the lifecycle event we talked about in the previous section.
+Expand folder `@vite-plugin-pwa` and you will see `virtual:pwa-register` that contains some of the lifecycle events we talked about in the previous section.

 ## Summary and next steps